Hormones are chemical messengers in your body that affect a range of bodily functions, from sleep-wake cycles to digestion.

 During the menstrual cycle

 In the middle of a person’s menstrual cycle, a rise in levels of luteinizing hormone leads to ovulation.
 Ovulation refers to the release of an egg from one of the two ovaries.
 Once the egg is released, the corpus luteum forms and begins producing progesterone.

-Progesterone helps to prepare the body for pregnancy.
-For example, it causes lining of the uterus, called the endometrium, to thicken.
+Progesterone helps to prepare the body for pregnancy by stimulating glandular development and the development of new blood vessels.
 This provides a good environment for implantation by a fertilized egg.

 If an egg is fertilized, the corpus luteum doesn’t break down and continues to produce progesterone.
 This progesterone stimulates blood vessels to supply the endometrium.
 It also prompts the endometrium to provide nutrients to the developing embryo.